-2. If you are not sure what accommodation is needed, do you have any suggestions about what options we can explore?

-a.
-Answer yes or no:

-b.
-If yes, please explain:

-Page 1 of 2 Rev. 4/201

-nestions to document the reason for the accommodation request (please attach additional pages if cessary).

-ne

-ne 1. cessary).
-If you are an employee, what, if any, job function are you having difficulty performing; or if you are

-4. If you are requesting a specific accommodation, how will that accommodation be effective in allowing you to perform the functions of your job, access an employment benefit, or participate in the application process?

-Information Pertaining to Medical Documentation: In the context of assessing an accommodation request, medical documentation may be needed to determine if the employee/applicant has a disability covered by the ADA and to assist in identifying an effective accommodation.
-The ADA Coordinator or designee in each agency is tasked with collecting necessary medical documentation.
-In the event that medical documentation is needed, the employee/applicant will be provided with the appropriate forms to submit to their medical provider.
-The employee/applicant has the responsibility to ensure that the requested information is returned to the ADA Coordinator or designee in a timely manner.

-This form does not cover, and the information to be disclosed should not contain, genetic information.
-"Genetic Information" includes: information about an individual's genetic tests; information about genetic tests of an individual's family members; information about the manifestation of a disease or disorder in an individual's family members (family medical history); an individual's request for, or receipt of, genetic services, or the participation in clinical research that includes genetic services by the individual or a family member of the individual; and genetic information of a fetus carried by an individual or by a pregnant woman who is a family member of the individual and the genetic information of any embryo legally held by the individual or family member using an assisted reproductive technology.
+ryou are not sure what accommodation is needed, do you have any suggestions about what options we can explore? a.
+Answer yes or no: b.
+If yes, please explain: Page 1 of 2 Rev. 4/201 b.
+If yes, please explain:Page 1 of 2 Page 1 of 2 stions to document the reason for the accommodation request (please attach additional pages if ssary). you are an employee, what, if any, job function are you having difficulty performing; or if you are n applicant, what portion of the application process are you having difficulty participating in?
+Vhat, if any, employment benefits are you having difficulty accessing?
+What limitation, as result of your physical or mental impairment, is interfering with your ability to erform the functions of your job, access an employment benefit, or participate in the application process? you are requesting a specific accommodation, how will that accommodation be effective in llowing you to perform the functions of your job, access an employment benefit, or participate in ne application process? ion Pertaining to Medical Documentation: In the context of assessing an accommodation request, documentation may be needed to determine if the employee/applicant has a disability covered by the to assist in identifying an effective accommodation.
+The ADA Coordinator or designee in each agency with collecting necessary medical documentation.
+In the event that medical documentation is the employee/applicant will be provided with the appropriate forms to submit to their medical.
+The employee/applicant has the responsibility to ensure that the requested information is returned DA Coordinator or designee in a timely manner.
+In does not cover, and the information to be disclosed should not contain, genetic information.
+Information" includes: information about an individual's genetic tests; information about genetic in individual's family members; information about the manifestation of a disease or disorder in an al's family members (family medical history); an individual's request for, or receipt of, genetic or the participation in clinical research that includes genetic services by the individual or a family of the individual; and genetic information of a fetus carried by an individual or by a pregnant who is a family member of the individual and the genetic information of any embryo legally held by idual or family member using an assisted reproductive technology. e/Applicant Signature: t i

-Employee/Applicant Signature: Date:

-Page 2 of 2

-Rev. 4/2019

-G. Notice Under the Americans with Disabilities Act
+Notice Under the Americans with Disabilities Act

-In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 ("ADA"), the Normandale Community College will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.
+In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 ("ADA"), Normandale Community College will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.